 - You stake your SLP tokens (when you join an LP you receive SLP tokens in return; they represent your share in the pool).

-Note: Not all SUSHI you farm becomes available instantly: one third of it is claimable as soon as it is minted (your SUSHI compounds with every new Ethereum block that is created); the remaining two-thirds are locked for 6 months.
-You can see how many SUSHI you can claim and how many are locked on SushiSwap’s Portfolio page.
+Note: Not all SUSHI you farm becomes available instantly: one third of it is claimable as soon as it is minted (your SUSHI mounts with every new Ethereum block that is created); the remaining two-thirds are locked for 6 months.
+You can see how many SUSHI you can claim and how many are locked on the Vesting page.

-Thus choosing a liquidity pool is something each individual must do on their own by carefully researching all things necessary.
+Choosing a liquidity pool is something each individual must do on their own by carefully researching all things necessary.
 That means weighing the amount of risk you are willing to take based on your current financial situation, and thoroughly researching prospects.
-For beginners, the established LPs on the Farms page are the preferred choice, more specifically, a liquidity pool with a stablecoin and another asset.
-Stablecoin pools are less risky since they are less prone to market volatility (you only have one asset that is volatile, though impermanent loss is still a factor).
+For beginners, established LPs with popular assets (such as DAI and ETH) and high total value locked are preferable.
+Stablecoin pools are less risky since they are more resistant to market volatility (you only have one asset that is volatile, though impermanent loss is still a factor).

 For example, if you are going to be joining the SUSHI-ETH liquidity pool, you need to purchase dollar-equivalent values in both SUSHI and ETH (and some additional ETH for transaction fees).